 The importance of protecting customer data cannot be understated.
 This page provides some insight on how we keep customer data secure, private, and accurate.

-Sonic Boom protects its boundaries with a combination of load balancers, firewalls, VPNs, and SSH bastion hosts.
+Sonic Boom Wellness, a Premise Health company, protects its boundaries with a combination of load balancers, firewalls, VPNs, and SSH bastion hosts.

 User passwords are stored using an irreversible cryptographic hash.

 Complex passwords are enforced for our administrative portals, and companies may choose to enforce complex passwords to our user-based application portal.

 SSO – We support Single Sign-On using SAML 2.0 in either IdP-initiated or SP-initiated configurations.